MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementRoleDefinition.md

 ### -RolePermissions
 List of Role Permissions this role is allowed to perform.
 These must match the actionName that is defined as part of the rolePermission.
-To construct, see NOTES section for ROLEPERMISSIONS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ROLEPERMISSIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRolePermission1[]